Azure/draft-classic/docs/user-guide.md

-# Prow User Guide
+# Draft User Guide

-This guide is an "advanced" setup on how a user can wire up their app's repository with Prow.
+This guide is an "advanced" setup on how a user can wire up their app's repository with draft.

-## prow.yaml
+## draft.yaml

-Prow configuration is stored in `prow.yaml` in your app's root directory.
+Draft configuration is stored in `draft.yaml` in your app's root directory.
 The format of this file is as follows:

 ```
 environments:
   development:
-    name: prow-dev
+    name: draft-dev
     set: ["foo=bar", "car=star"]
     watch: true
     watch_delay: 1
   staging:
-  	name: prow-qa
+  	name: draft-qa
     namespace: kube-system
     build-tar: build.tar.gz
     chart-tar: chart.tar.gz